 Framework in which I undertook this project

 This is a private research project, and therefore something like a hobby.
-During the time in which I undertook it, I began working as a full-time type designer at LucasFonts GmbH in Berlin – where I still am today.
-I am not now in university employment; however, until March 2019, I was affiliated with the Hochschule für Bildende Künste Braunschweig as a doctoral candidate.
-My status there has just ended, as I successfully defended my dissertation in January 2019.
-I wrote that dissertation before beginning this particular research project, and I have not directly drawn from it in this undertaking.
+During the time in which I undertook it, I worked as a full-time type designer at LucasFonts in Berlin.
 In January 2019, I presented intermediate findings from this research in a lecture at the Staatsbibliothek zu Berlin.
 A recording is viewable online (in German).
 After I finish my research, I plan to publish an article about my findings.
 I also hope to make further presentations with the materials I collected (in case you are in charge of inviting speakers to a conference).

 I ordered each type specimen catalogue from the three Berlin collections described below and searched for all of the sans serifs inside (if any).
 The information I collected in my research came from examining that body of catalogues, as well as printing journal issues.
 I took photographs of each specimen page and entered the following data into an Excel table: